Speakers

 She recently earned a Bachelor degree from Brigham Young University Idaho which included a Certificate and Associate degree in Family History Research.

-Lianne is a frequent speaker at conferences and webinars including RootsTech, Legacy FamilyTree Webinars, FamilyRoots, THE Genealogy Show (UK), Ontario Ancestors, AGS, Ancestry, and Canadian genealogical societies and SIGs in five provinces and some states.
-She has published articles in BYU Studies Quarterly, FamilySearch, Ancestry, LDSTech, and AGS Relatively Speaking.
+Lianne is a frequent speaker at conferences and webinars including RootsTech, Legacy FamilyTree Webinars, FamilyRoots, THE Genealogy Show (UK), Ontario Ancestors, AGS, Ancestry, and Canadian genealogical societies in five provinces and some states.
+She has published articles in BYU Studies Quarterly, FamilySearch, Ancestry, and AGS Relatively Speaking.
 She earned the Peter Staveley Memorial Award for Best Relatively Speaking Article in 2022.

 Blog: iFamilyHistory.blogspot.ca